 I was thrilled to do a returning guest appearance on the Podcast My Crazy Office, hosted by my good friends, Kathi Elster and Katherine Crowley, workplace relationship experts and bestselling authors of the books Working With You is Killing Me, Working With You Isn’t Working for Me, and Mean Girls at Work.
-We got into a lively discussion about dressing for success, workplace image and building a new work wardrobe on a budget.
-If you missed it, I am embedding the show below so you can listen.
-And if you need listening incentive, I give away a little gift during the podcast that you can take advantage of too.
+We got into a lively discussion about dressing for success, workplace image, and building a new work wardrobe on a budget.
+Unfortunately, since the publication of this post, it seems the playback of it is no longer available.

 Wardrobe Capsule for Work: How to Build One and Expand On It

 First, I suggested this woman start with three tailored pieces.
 My suggestion was a dress suit and/or a pair of tailored pants.
 I made the suggestion of the dress because it gives her something to wear should she want a dressier look without a topper piece.
 All it would take are a few accessories to jazz the dress up.
 The jacket can then be used with the dress and the bottoms of tailored pants and/or a skirt.

 The pieces above are from Reiss (link to jacket, pants and dress), however, if this woman is on a much smaller budget, the good news is that you can find tailored pieces this basic at just about every price point.
 Ann Taylor, for example, offers similar pieces at a fraction of the cost.